 Termination strategies and tactics.

-Decide to continue or terminate business operations based on the above analyses of the projected versus actual post-disaster business situation.
+Decide to continue or terminate business operations based on the above analysis of the projected versus actual post-disaster business situation.
 This will occur after the disruptive event although it often will occur as part of the BCP process prior to any event.
 A decision to continue or terminate business operations should be carefully reviewed by all small and medium-sized business owners with any doubts concerning the viability of their firms to: